Morning, Wednesday, 31st August 2022

 It will be an opportunity to discuss progress and the key steps for delivery of the Glasgow City Region Economic Strategy, which has been developed by local and national government along with government agencies, local universities, businesses and third sector organisations.

-Stakeholders and policymakers will examine the way forward for addressing the key regional challenges identified in the Strategy - including next steps for:
+Stakeholders and policymakers will examine the way forward for addressing the key regional issues identified in the strategy - including next steps for:

 - investment in the region’s economy

 - development of the region’s research and innovation sectors